Therapists & Admins

 Maike Nolen, MA, LPC, ATR-BC

-Maike Nolen is a Licensed Professional Counselor and Board Certified Art Therapist with over 8 years of experience.
+Maike Nolen (she/her/hers) is a Licensed Professional Counselor and Board Certified Art Therapist with over 8 years of experience.
 She has worked with children, adolescents, and adults in private and public health settings.
 Maike currently supports adult clients to achieve a variety of goals including treating anxiety, depression, processing trauma, and building self-confidence.
 She provides a space of mutual trust and respect in which clients can feel secure and comfortable while working on their treatment goals.

 Jennifer Dodson, MA, LPC, ATR-BC

-Jennifer Dodson is a Board Certified Art Therapist (ATR-BC) and Licensed Professional Counselor from Alexandria, Virginia.
+Jennifer Dodson (she/her/hers) is a Board Certified Art Therapist (ATR-BC) and Licensed Professional Counselor from Alexandria, Virginia.
 Jennifer received her Bachelor’s in Fine Arts from Pratt Institute in Brooklyn, New York.
 Her involvement as a Rush Teaching Artist at the Rush Philanthropic Arts Foundation in Brooklyn, fueled her desire to pursue a master’s in art therapy.
 Jennifer graduated from The George Washington University Art Therapy Program where she interned at the GWU art therapy trauma clinic, serving adolescents and adults in the metropolitan D.C. area.
 She practices a trauma informed approach to art therapy for both individual clients as well as groups.
 Her previous experience includes art therapy with homeless adults at Friendship Place and Miriam’s Kitchen, as well as a shelter for abandoned women at The Banyan Tree in Channai, India.
 When Jennifer is not creating art, she enjoys dancing, listening to Bob Dylan, and carving candles.

 Danielle Olmedo, LPC, NCC

-Danielle Olmedo is a Licensed Professional Counselor.
+Danielle Olmedo (she/her/hers) is a Licensed Professional Counselor.
 She graduated from Florida State University with a Bachelor’s degree in Psychology and International Affairs.
 Danielle received her Master’s degree from The George Washington University.
 She has been in the mental health field for seven years and offers individual services to adolescents, adults, and families.
 She is trained in Eye Movement Desensitization and Reprocessing (EMDR).
 Her work consists of, but is not limited to, providing therapy for clients with complex trauma, mood disorders, anxiety, depression, family conflict, adjustment disorders, gender identity, abuse and neglect, attachment disorders, and intellectual disabilities.
 Danielle specializes in complex trauma and familial cases of physical, sexual, emotional and abuse.

-Kurt Clausen, LRC
+Kurt Clausen, LPC

 Luisa Vargas, MA, ATR-BC